poissonconsulting/extras/README.md

 <!-- ![CRAN downloads](https://cranlogs.r-pkg.org/badges/extras) -->
 <!-- badges: end -->

-extras provides a template for a new R package.
+`extras` provides extra functions for data modeling.

-It includes useful internal functions.
+It includes functions to numericise objects; simple methods for S3 generics in the universals package; and R translations of common JAGS and TMB functions.

 ## Installation